darchr/riscv-validation/BlogPost.md

     ```
     dd if=</path/to/image.img> of=/dev/mmcblk0 bs=1M status=progress
     ```
-    Note: _mmcblk0_ is the part to the SD card when it is directly connected to the system that you have downloaded the image on.
+    Note: _mmcblk0_ is the name of the SD card when it is directly connected to the system that you have downloaded the image on.
 If you are using a USB adapter, the path to _of_ could change to something along the lines of _/dev/sdb_.

 3. Connect to the board via serial connection after inserting the microSD back into it. <br>